flutter/website/src/content/perf/impeller.md

   It builds all pipeline state objects upfront.
   The engine controls caching and caches explicitly.
 * **Instrumentable**:
-  Impeller tags and labels all graphics resources like textures, and buffers.
+  Impeller tags and labels all graphics resources, such as textures and buffers.
   It can capture and persist animations to disk without affecting per-frame rendering performance.
 * **Portable**:
-  Flutter doesn't tie Impeller to a specific client rendering API.
+  Flutter doesn't tie Impeller to a specific client-rendering API.
-  You can author shaders once and convert them to backend-specific formats as necessary.
+  You can author shaders once and convert them to backend-specific formats, as necessary.
 * **Leverages modern graphics APIs**:
   Impeller uses, but doesn't depend on, features available in modern APIs like Metal and Vulkan.
 * **Leverages concurrency**:
-  Impeller can distribute single-frame workloads across multiple threads if necessary.
+  Impeller can distribute single-frame workloads across multiple threads, if necessary.

 ## Availability